View over Sierra Lújar & Órgiva | GranadaSpain

 People are attracted, from all over the world, by the impressive geography and outstanding natural beauty of the region which also boasts exceptional bio-diversity.

 Cabras Montesas | GranadaSpain

-Arguably these virtually unspoiled slopes are at their most stunning in the springtime, when the wild flowers are rioting all over the hillsides and you can enjoy the peace and beauty of the mountains before the heat arrives, or in October, when the days are bright, but the sun less ferocious, and the trees are ablaze with autumn colours.
-However, every season has it attraction in this fascinating region and you can explore by bus, car, cycle, on foot or even on horseback.
+Arguably these virtually unspoiled slopes are at their most stunning in the springtime, when the wildflowers are rioting all over the hillsides and you can enjoy the peace and beauty of the mountains before the heat arrives, or in October when the days are bright, but the sun is less ferocious, and the trees are ablaze with autumn colours.
+However, every season has its attraction in this fascinating region and you can explore by bus, car, cycle, on foot or even on horseback.

 From Lanjarón to Trevélez

 Lanjarón, gateway to La Alpujarra, is famous for its spring water (now owned by Danone and sold all over Spain), thermal baths and local crafts.
 There you can also visit the honey museum and the Water museum, designed by Juan Domingo Santos, which showcases the historical relationship between water and architecture in the region dating back to the Moors.
 It is also a great base for many mountain activities such as riding and hiking.

 The busy market town of Órgiva, which is 30 minutes from the motorway (Autovía de Sierra Nevada A-44) is the regional capital.
 It is known for the hippy community of Beneficio and also made famous by Chris Stewart in Driving Over Lemons, his gentle, ambling tale about moving to La Alpujarra.
 For anyone holidaying in the area, Órgiva makes a great base from which to explore the mountains or make trips to the city or the sea.

 As you work your way around the mountainside, you reach the famous trio in the Poqueira Barranco (gorge): Pampaneira, Bubion and Capileira.